pingcap/docs-cn/dev-guide/development.md

-# Build
+# Build For Development

 ## Overview

-You can follow this guide to build the TiDB project.
+If you want to develop the TiDB project, you can follow this guide.

-Before your begin, check the [supported platforms](../op-guide/build.md#supported-platforms) and [prerequisites](../op-guide/build.md#prerequisites) first.
+Before you begin, check the [supported platforms](./requirements.md#supported-platforms) and [prerequisites](./requirements.md#prerequisites) first.

 ## Install RocksDB